 These three points delivered the primary message of the Monroe Doctrine: Europeans are to stay out of American affairs.

-Despite the powerful language, European nations generally disregarded the message.
+Though John Quincy Adams wrote the Monroe Doctrine with powerful language, European nations generally disregarded the message.
 The United States was too weak at the time and lacked sufficient naval and military power to enforce the lofty declaration.

 The Significance of the Monroe Doctrine